ChristopherSalam/blog/_posts/2015-11-07-binary-search.md

 - structures
 ---

 As is customary for those seeking jobs, intimidation involving the binary search tree is a given.
-Don't give it!
+Don't give in!
 It's a really fun structure and the same recursive reasoning driving linked lists lives here.
-Grab this problem by its occasionally equally spaced branches!
+Grab this set of problems by its occasionally equally spaced branches!

 ```javascript
 //Psuedo-classical instantiation